isomerpages/moe-deyisec/_departments/Mathematics.md

 Insomina” Challenge organised by Central Provident Fund (CPF) board, our accounting students clinched the fifth position amongst a total of 12 secondary schools and polytechnic teams.
-Our accounting students also represented our school well in National Accounting Challenge and&nbsp; ACCTraordinary (Accounting Avengers) 2024.</p>
+Our accounting students also represented our school well in National Accounting Challenge and&nbsp;ACCTraordinary (Accounting Avengers) 2024.</p>
 <table style="minWidth: 50px">
 <colgroup>